NOC-OI/shell-extras/_episodes/03-file-transfer.md

 teaching: 15
 exercises: 10
 questions:
-- "How to use wget, curl and rsync to transfer file?"
+- "How to use Wget, curl and rsync to transfer file?"
 objectives:
-- "Understand that wget, curl and rsync can transfer files"
+- "Understand that Wget, curl and rsync can transfer files"
 keypoints:
-- "wget is a utility for downloading remote webpages.
+- "Wget is a utility for downloading remote webpages.
 It includes options to mirror an entire site."
 - "curl is another utility for downloading remote webpages.
 It defaults to outputting the result on screen, this can be piped to other